HallofFamer/Lox2/README.md

-# CLox
+# Lox2
-Another implementation of ByteCode Interpreter for Lox in C, with tons of new features.
+A superset of Lox with ByteCode Interpreter, with multi-pass compiler, optional type checker and tons of new features.

 ## Introduction
-CLox is an implementation of the programming language Lox in C. Currently it uses naive single-pass compiler, and only runtime optimization is performed.
-In future it is planned to have a multi-pass compiler with AST and compiler optimization.
-The initial version of CLox has only features already present in the original Lox reference implementation, but subsequent versions will continue to add new features to make it a powerful language.
-This is an experiment on the design and implementation of language features, before I start to implement the backend of my own programming language Mysidia.
-Stay tuned.
+Lox2 is an extended version of the programming language Lox in C. It has new features such as namespace system, exception handling, async/await and optional static typing.
+The future versions of Lox2 will continue to add more useful features, with improvement of the type system as top priority.

 The original version of Lox programming language can be found at Bob Nystrom's repository: https://github.com/munificent/craftinginterpreters